robotlolita/robotlolita.github.io/_drafts/a-monad-in-practicality-controlling-time.md

 [control.monad]: http://hackage.haskell.org/package/base-4.6.0.1/docs/Control-Monad.html

+## Specifics of Future-based concurrency

-## Ad-hoc parallelism
+### Ad-hoc parallelism

-So far we've seen that futures can provide a way for us to compose computations with the combinators we're used to, such as function composition, and that we can deal with them in a higher-level way through a series of abstractions — many of which are common to all
+So far we've seen that Futures can provide a way for us to compose computations with the combinators we're used to, such as function composition, and that we can deal with them in a higher-level way through a series of abstractions — many of which are common to all